libretro/docs/docs/guides/controller-autoconfiguration.md

 | 6.2.0 | Yes | Yes | Nintendo Switch Pro Controller | Yes | Nintendo Switch Pro Controller | |
 | 6.8.0 | Yes | Yes | Nintendo Co., Ltd. Pro Controller | Yes | Pro Controller | Nintendo Co., Ltd. Pro Controller.cfg, Pro Controller.cfg |

-1: The controller is listed as "Nintendo Switch Pro Controller" under RetroPad Binds -> Port 1 Controls -> Device Index, but button binding is not possible.
-2: The Bluetooth connection is often unreliable.
-While pairing and connecting the controller with a Bluetooth manager initially works, the controller eventually stops being recognized by applications like RetroArch and jstest after a few weeks.
-When this occurs, the controller is not identified in RetroPad Binds -> Port 1 Controls -> Device Index, showing "N/A (#1)" instead.
-This issue arose after reinstalling the distribution.

 In the above list, the following entries under **Autoconfigs file names to generate** are identified and required for the controller to be identified by linuxraw:

 - **Pro Controller (default-off).cfg**: